elLui/elluis_dot_terraform/README.md

                     currently waiting on DNS certificate validation to setup up a load balancer with our eip
-                        - had a few issues with Namecheap’s interface - think i figured it out
+                        - had a few issues with Namecheap’s interface - think I figured it out
                         - still waiting on validation... //1224201037elluis

                     going to put this build on pause at the moment